edeehr/basecamp/1-terraform/README.md

 ----------------------
 | Directory | Purpose |
 |:-------- |:--------|
-1-terraform | terraform code for basecamps and ad-hoc demos 2-packer | packer code
+1-single-file | All terraform code in a single file for simplicity 2-multiple-files | Terraform code split out into multiple files per best practice packer | packer code - may move to seperate repo

 Authors
 =======